pmlmodelling/oceanVal/docs/source/how_to_use.rst

 - `name`: A name for the dataset, e.g. "temperature".
 This is so that oceanVal can keep track of things.
 - `source`: The source of the observational data (e.g. "NOAA").
 - `model_variable`: A string specifying the name of the model variable to compare against the observations.
-- `obs_path`: The path to the directory containing the observational data files.
+- `obs_path`: The path to a file or directory containing the observational data files.

 Note: when specifying a directory as `obs_path` ensure that the directory only contains files relevant to the observational variable being registered, as oceanVal will recursively identify and use all netCDF files in the directory.